SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSProjectAgent/GetMyProjectEvents.md

 so.topic: reference
 ---

+# NSProjectEvent[] GetMyProjectEvents()

 Gets all project events that belongs to the currently logged on user.
 The list of events are filtered by the Audience Visibility restrictions set when the project event is created.

 **Returns:** NSProjectEvent[]